-In August I was blessed to be named only the the 84th Accredited Speaker by Toastmasters International.
+In August of 2019 I was blessed to be named only the the 84th Accredited Speaker by Toastmasters International.

 I will be honest and say I spent a few days just enjoying the feeling of success.
 After that, however, I started my self-reflective process.
 What did I learn from this and what did this special and rare designation mean?

 When I joined Toastmasters nine years ago I walked into a room because I had a story to tell about overcoming disability and achieving my dream of playing college football.
 I had no idea how to tell it.
 Since then I have consistently worked at making that speech the best it can be and demand more of myself every time I give it.
 Hit Hard: 3 Must-Have Mindsets to Breakthrough Challenges is my #1 motivational talk but it is so much more.